Updated: Covid-19 and your Business Water Supply

-Since the commencement of the lockdown, Covid-19 has had an unprecedented impact on business across the UK.
-To support your business and its response to the crisis, we’ve created this article to suggest positive actions you can take concerning Covid-19 and your business water supply.
+Since the commencement of the first lock-down, Covid-19 has had an unprecedented impact on business across the UK.
+To support your business and its response to the crisis, we’ve created and continually updated this article to suggest positive actions you can take concerning Covid-19 and your business water supply.

 Difficulties making water bill payments

-Business suppliers are offering Covid-19 related repayment schemes to help businesses that are finding it difficult to pay their water bills.
+Business suppliers are offering Covid-19 related repayment schemes to help businesses find it difficult to pay their water bills.

 Under these support schemes, your business may be able to agree with the supplier to spread the payment of overdue water invoices over an agreed repayment period.

-If you are unable to make payment for a business water bill as it comes due, we recommend you contact your supplier to keep them informed of the situation.
+If you cannot make payment for a business water bill as it comes due, we recommend you contact your supplier to keep them informed of the situation.